GerHobbelt/owemdjee/README.md

 - [sqlite-amalgamation](./sqlite-amalgamation)
 - [sqlite](./sqlite)
 - [sqlite3pp](./sqlite3pp) -- a minimal ORM wrapper for SQLite et al.
+- [SQLiteCpp](../SQLiteCpp) -- a smart and easy to use C++ SQLite3 wrapper.
+SQLiteC++ offers an encapsulation around the native C APIs of SQLite, with a few intuitive and well documented C++ classes.
 - ~~[squash](./squash)~~
 - [stdext-path](./stdext-path) -- path manipulations (`dirname` et al)
 - [stopwords](./stopwords)